-For mobile and mobile web version, the CMP is configured to be displayed in the language configured in the device.
+For mobile and mobile web versions, the CMP is configured to be displayed in the language configured in the device.

-You will get : Consent Rate : the rate of Consent-In on [consent in + consent out + consent mixed] Consent in : number of positive consents on all the purposes of a notice Consent out : number of negative consents (refusals) on all the purposes of a notice Consent mixed : a mixed IN/OUT signal is raised when a user have a combination of switch that are both positives and negatives Bounce Rate : It is the difference between new users and those who are not seen after their ID has been created.
-Even if it's not a directly related privacy-cmp KPIs, you should follow closely this KPIs
+You will get : Consent Rate : the rate of Consent-In on [consent in + consent out + consent mixed] Consent in: number of positive consents on all the purposes of a notice Consent out: number of negative consents (refusals) on all the purposes of a notice Consent mixed: a mixed IN/OUT signal is raised when a user has a combination of switch that are both positives and negatives Bounce Rate: It is the difference between new users and those who are not seen after their ID has been created.
+Even if it's not directly related to privacy-CMP KPIs, you should follow closely these KPIs

 If you have any further questions, send us an email to [email protected] and we will be happy to answer you and certainly add your question to this page.